 The Instructor Program is a nine-month certificate program which prepares licensed cosmetologists with professional skills for teaching.
 Upon completion of the program, students will be awarded certificates of graduation and then be eligible to apply for the State Board Examination.
 Students who successfully complete the state exam will then become licensed instructors.

-First Semester Second Semester Subject Semester Hours Subject Semester Hours CSME 1535 Orientation.
-5 CSME 2415 Cosr netology Instructor III 4 CSME 1434 Cosmetolog y Instructor I4 CSME 2444 Cosr netology Instructor IV 4 CSME 2414 Cosmetolog y Instructor II4 CSME 2445 Theo ry & Clinical Operations 4 13 12
+First Semester Second Semester

+Subject Semester Hours Semester Hours

+CSME 1535 5 CSME 2415

+4

+CSME 2414 4 CSME 2445

+13 12